Cover Photo Courtesy of Kara Perry Photography

-A Morning That Felt Like Us
+A Morning That Felt True to Us

 On the morning of our elopement, we laced up our matching Blundstone boots, the ones we got fitted for together at REI, and slipped into our wedding attire.
 With our families by our side, we hiked up a mountain, surrounded by laughter, and anticipation.
 Along the trail, passing hikers offered high fives and congratulations, adding even more fun to the climb.
+It was the kind of attention that didn’t leave me with shaky hands or a racing heartbeat, so different from the thought of walking down an aisle in front of hundreds of people.

 Vows On The Mountain